the-lambda-way/bruteforce-enigma/README.md

 # Usage

 Open up **crack_enigma.cpp** and in the main function place your code.
 Using one of the two provided algorithms, pass in an enigma model, a plugboard setting, and your ciphertext.
 Compile by running `make` or `make crack_enigma` and run with `./crack_enigma`.
-Takes about 7 seconds to compile on my machine.
-You could precompile the headers to speed this up if you want.

-Enigma models can be found in *models.h*.
+Enigma models can be found in *models.cpp*.
 The current list includes:
 * m3
 * m3 extended (with rotors VI, VII, and VIII added)
 * m4 (with only three rotors at the moment)